jona1115/chipyard/README.md

-# Chipyard for CPRE581!
+# Chipyard for Project-SADD-MaMA!

-This is a forked version of Chipyard for working on the BOOM core for CPRE581 final project.
+This is the branch used in Project SADD MaMA.

 ### How to use?
 1. Clone this repo.
 2. Build it following [Chipyard's docs](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html)
-3. You need to source the start-up script everytime: `source env.sh`
+3. You need to source the start-up script every time: `source env.sh`
 4. Build BOOM for Verilator (the simulator):
     1. cd into sims/verilator: `cd sims/verilator`
     2. Run: `make CONFIG=MediumBoomV4Config` (There are other BOOM configs, checkout `<chipyard root>/generators/chipyard/src/main/scala/config/BoomConfigs.scala` for the list)